csaf-tools/CVRF-CSAF-Converter/README.md

  - ProductTree
  - Vulnerability

-The rest of XML elements (`DocumentType, DocumentTitle, DocumentDistribution, AggregateSeverity`) are handled by `DocumentLeafElements` handler.
+The rest of XML elements and attributes (`DocumentType, DocumentTitle, DocumentDistribution, AggregateSeverity`) are handled by `DocumentLeafElements` handler.

 `Vulnerability` handler is reusing `Acknowledgments, References` and `Notes` handlers for its child elements.